Black Friday → 40% OFF Annual Plans

 How to get started:

-Use your existing customer base to identify your ideal customer profile and to break down your current audience into customer personas.
+Use your existing customer base to identify your ideal customer profile and break down your current audience into customer personas.

 One way to do this is through surveys and analytics.
 By creating engaging surveys that people want to fill out, you can better understand your audience.
-You can also use your analytics to get behavioral information, like the pages they visit in their customer journey, the pages that convert, and those that don’t.
+You can also use your analytics to get behavioral information, like the pages they visit in their customer journey, the pages that convert and those that don’t.

 Getting a lead list and contacting them with the same script or template is insufficient.
 If you really want good results, you need to segment your list before any marketing efforts can happen.